Practice without paperwork: The discovery of Robin Healthcare

 The Nesting Stage

 Initial meetings and research are the keys to creating any great product.
 We wanted to fully immerse ourselves into the world of healthcare and understand both the patient’s and doctor’s needs through observation and role-play.
 Noah and Emilio from Robin Healthcare invited us to Sutter Health’s Podiatry Clinic in San Francisco, where they revealed beta prototypes set up in several exam rooms.
 On-site observation and talking to Robin Healthcare employees, and doctors, allowed us to keep user experience and interaction in mind during the design process.

 Doctors’ appointments are already stressful and uncomfortable for any patient, so we aimed to create a device that fulfilled these main points: Is Robin approachable?
 How do we make Robin look as friendly as possible in a medical environment?
 Is Robin modern?

 Essentially, we knew we would be creating an artificially intelligent assistant, so approachability and friendliness are crucial to maintaining a comfortable medical environment.
-We primarily looked to Batman’s famous sidekick, Robin, as a main source of inspiration; in fact, Robin Healthcare’s logo was originally derived from this iconic duo and the Robin bird.
+We primarily looked to Batman’s famous sidekick, Robin, as a leading source of inspiration; in fact, Robin Healthcare’s logo was originally derived from this iconic duo and the Robin bird.
 If we’re talking role-playing here, the doctor is Batman, and Robin is…Robin.

 For further inspiration, if you’ve seen Disney’s 2014 film, “Big Hero 6,” we looked to the protagonist’s companion, Baymax, whose sole purpose is to take care of people.
 It would be reaching to craft an entire Baymax, but the character’s approachability factor is what we strived to recreate in Robin.
 So maybe we can also think of Robin as Baymax’s “mini-me.”

 Incubating Ideas: Trial, Error & Solution

 From an engineering standpoint, the main question that lingered upon Robin’s creation was, “How do we preserve patient confidentiality when the device is in use?”